- 1 Article Summary: Moving to Canada from UK

 Education options are listed by the Canadian Ministry of Education.

-Best Place to Move in Canada for UK Expats
+Best Places to Live in Canada for UK Expats

 Choosing the best places to live in Canada for expats depends on what you value most — affordability, climate, job opportunities or lifestyle.
 The country offers diverse options ranging from world-class metropolitan areas to peaceful coastal towns, each providing unique advantages for UK nationals relocating to Canada.